I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorscx/ns-sensorscx-_sensor_controller_config.md

 ## Members

 `DriverIsPowerPolicyOwner`

 Indicates whether or not driver owns the power policy.
 This value must be either WdfFalse, WdfUseDefault, or WdfTrue.
 For partners to take advantage of pep-based power management, they must set this flag to WdfFalse or WdfUseDefault and remove any _PSx method in their ACPI tables.

+`EvtSensorCancelHistoryRetrieval`

+`EvtSensorClearHistory`

 `EvtSensorDeviceIoControl`

 This callback function handles IOCTLs outside of the class extension.<div class="alert"><b>Note</b>  If the driver needs to queue the IRP, it must copy the IRP to an IoQueue that the driver owns.
 This will prevent all IRPs for the driver to be stalled until completion.</div>
 <div> </div>